 Mexico used to be a net exporter of energy, but is now a net energy importer with no viable plan to change this.

-In a world of government debt to GDPs in the Western world of mostly 100%+, Mexicoโ€™s figures are quite sobering.
+In a world where Western government debt to GDPs ratios hover around 100%+, Mexico’s figures are quite sobering.

 Mexico has an economy that will muddle through, but with pockets of excellence

-I donโ€™t expect explosive growth in Mexico, just the usual below potential, but steady growth that Mexico is used to.
+I don’t expect explosive growth in Mexico, just the usual below potential, yet steady growth that Mexico is used to.
 The policies of the current government, and the election of Trump will just lower the growth of Mexico but are unlikely, unto themselves, to lead to any short-term recession, barring a worldwide slump.

 The pockets of excellence driving the Mexican economy will undoubtedly be in the North close to the US border in wealthy cities such as Monterrey, which benefit in full force from the near-shoring trend.

-However, I believe that Playa del Carmen, Tulum, and Puerto Vallarta will also be key beneficiaries as the rising middle- and upper-classes of Mexico will seek lifestyle housing, investment properties, and themselves spend time in the nicest resort/beach towns of Mexico.
+However, I believe that Playa del Carmen, Tulum, and Puerto Vallarta will also be key beneficiaries as the rising middle- and upper-classes of Mexico seek lifestyle housing, investment properties, and themselves spend time in the nicest resort/beach towns of Mexico.

 6 Key Catalysts That Make Investing in Puerto Vallarta Interesting